Curriculum Team Leader: Dr. O.G. Richards

 Urmston Grammar School achieved Science college status in 2004.
-At Urmston we are using our specialist status to create a challenging environment which raises standards of achievement and the quality of teaching and learning in Science and Mathematics for all our pupils.
+At Urmston we continue to use our specialist status to create a challenging environment which raises standards of achievement and the quality of teaching and learning in Science and Mathematics for all our pupils.

-KS3 pupils have 6 x 35 minute lessons per week and teaching is carried out in mixed ability groups.
-Science is delivered in modules as part of a broad and balanced course.
+KS3 pupils have 3 x 70 minute lessons per week and teaching is carried out in mixed ability groups.
+Science is delivered in units as part of a broad and balanced course that includes biology, chemistry and physics

-Pupils are set tests during the term and these are closely linked to relevant national attainment targets.
+Pupils are set tests for each pair of teaching units during the term and these are closely linked to relevant national attainment targets.
 Several units have tasks for the pupils to assess their level of achievements and to identify any difficulties.
 Assessments for learning tasks are used regularly to move individual pupils’ understanding forward.

-Units in Year 7 include Cells, Electricity and Particles.
-Elements of ‘C.A.S.E.’ are incorporated into the schemes of work, these are designed to promote higher levels of thinking in our pupils and to raise their achievements at GCSE.
+Units in Year 7 include Cells, Electricity and Particles, Chemical Reactions and Reproduction.
+In addition, a series of ‘Let’s Think’ science lessons are integrated in the curriculum to develop cognitive skills in our pupils.
+These lessons are designed to promote higher levels of thinking in our pupils and to raise their achievements at GCSE.

-Units in Year 8 include Geology, Elements, mixtures & compounds, and Sound & Light.
+Units in Year 8 include Elements, Sound & Light, Photosynthesis & Respiration and Space.

 In Year 9 a co-ordinated approach is adopted to give pupils the benefit of specialist teachers in Physics, Chemistry and Biology.
-In the autumn Year 9 follow an ‘in-house’ course that completes the KS3 National Curriculum.
-The KS3 curriculum ends with an internal written assessment based on SATs style questions.
-In the spring and summer terms of Year 9, pupils start their GCSE courses.
-It is hoped that all pupils will study three separate GCSE sciences by extending the time available for the KS4 curriculum.
+In the autumn of Year 9 follow an ‘in-house’ course that introduces GCSE science and develops an understanding of how science works.
+In October, pupils start their GCSE courses and in the spring term pupils will select their science option for years 10 & 11.
+Pupils may select either a combined science 2-GCSE course or three separate GCSE sciences.

 Experimental work forms a large part of all units and occasionally part of homework.
-The schemes of work promote the teaching of scientific enquiry to ensure that pupils are properly prepared for SATs and the coursework element of the KS4 curriculum.
+The schemes of work promote the teaching of scientific enquiry to ensure that pupils are properly prepared for assessments and the required practical element of the KS4 curriculum.

 In Year 10 pupils continue to study the GCSE specifications in the sciences.
-The courses are designed to promote a spirit of enquiry and will provide a firm foundation for further learning in science.
+The two courses available are both designed to promote a spirit of enquiry and will provide a firm foundation for further learning in science.
 The courses highlight the scientific process and the implications of Science for our society.
-All pupils study Biology Chemistry and Physics as separate science courses and these lead to 3 GCSE awards - Science A, Additional Science and Further Additional Science.
-At KS4 a small number of pupils may follow a dual award programme where they are only entered for Science A and Additional Science GCSEs.
+All pupils study Biology Chemistry and Physics as either a separate science course (3-GCSE’s) or combined sciences course (2-GCSE’s).

-Day field trips and residential field studies are arranged by the faculty and all ‘A’ level Biology students spend 3 days carrying out practical ecological studies in Yorkshire.
+Our continued Science College status has enabled us to offer a variety of enrichment activities to our pupils.
+Various activities are offered each year and are aimed at pupils from all year groups.
+Day trips and a residential field study are arranged by the faculty and all ‘A’ level Biology students spend 3 days carrying out practical ecological studies in Yorkshire.

 The Faculty also have a greenhouse, school pond and Biology garden, which are valuable resources used to enrich the curriculum.
 Year 12 and 13 Biologists also have the opportunity to make use of our electron microscope which was donated to the school by Electron Optical services.